kong4ndrew/home-manager/README.md

 # To-do

- 1. Build the flake and home.nix on another macOS/Linux machine to see if it's really reproducible with just a few nix commands

- 2. Customize night fox with slightly more contrasting colors.
+1. How're you supposed to keep updated to this flake?

+2. Add support in the flake for arm darwin and arm/intel linux

 3. Add automatic light and dark mode feature

- 4. Look into cmp keybindings and see if that's something you want to customize

 5. Add ability to run xcode projects from command-line?

+7. Add nvim-tree?

+4.

 6.

- 7. Add nvim-tree?

 8.

 # Done